Patient Lifting is a Health and Risk Concern in Health Care

 Patient Lifting

 Patient lifting and moving techniques are vitally important to both patient and health care staff in daily care and treatment.
-Although not directly related to a technical aspect of
+Although not directly related to a technical aspect of hyperbaric medicine, proper patient lifting is an essential component of daily patient care and when moving patients in and out of the hyperbaric chamber.

 Nursing has the highest rate of non-fatal occupational injuries among all professions according to data from the U.S. Bureau of Labor Statistics.
 In their average workday nurses, nursing assistants and other health care workers are exposed to serious and often career-threatening injuries as a result of manual lifting [1].
 A Health Risk Appraisal survey from the American Nurses Association reported that 42% of nurses surveyed said their job duties include lifting or repositioning heavy objects (i.e., patients) [1].